pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 1. Under **Brokers Configuration**, fill in your Kafka brokers endpoints.
 You can use commas `,` to separate multiple endpoints.
 2. Select your Kafka version.
 If you do not known that, use Kafka V2.
 3. Select a desired compression type for the stream data.
-4. Enable the **TLS Encryption** option if your Kafka have enabled TLS encryption and you want to use TLS encryption for the Kafka connection.
+4. Enable the **TLS Encryption** option if your Kafka has enabled TLS encryption and you want to use TLS encryption for the Kafka connection.
 5. Select the **Authentication** option according to your Kafka authentication configuration.

     - If your Kafka does not require authentication, keep the default option **Disable**.